Tens of thousands of tonnes of scrap metal are scattered across Manitoba’s north. That scrap metal is found in many forms:

 - writing up the decommissioning process

-The 9 participants were split into 2 groups for this component.
 This first component was an opportunity for the participants to closely observe a trained crew decommission a vehicle.

 Instructors taught and coached participants step-by-step through the decommissioning process, with a particular emphasis on safety and environmental standards.